srvm/gpu_freqlib/README.md

 ### Before You Start

-Before trying to vary frequencies on the GPU, please ensure that persistence mode is enabled.
+Before trying to vary clock frequencies on the GPU, please ensure that persistence mode is enabled.
+This allows the driver to retain the chosen frequencies across kernel calls.
 Further, unless you want to run as root, make sure application clocks can be varied by normal users.

-The following article from NVIDIA describes how to do both using the built-in `nvidia-smi` tool.
+Please refer to the following article from NVIDIA for more information:
 [Increase Performance with GPU Boost and K80 Autoboost](http://devblogs.nvidia.com/parallelforall/increase-performance-gpu-boost-k80-autoboost/).

 ### Sample Usage